hknd23/idcempy/docs/zmiopc_tutorial.rst

 We the define the list of covariates in the split-stage (z), the second-stage (x) and the outcome variable (y).

 .. testcode::
+   # Define the variable list for x, y and z.
    # x = Column names of covariates (from `Data.Frame`) in the outcome-stage.
    # z = Column names of covariates (from `Data.Frame`) in the split-stage.
    # y = Column names of outcome variable (from `Data.Frame`).